astrapay/android-sdk-samples/README.md

     4. onCancel()

        This is a listener that you can use to listen when user select back button from Scan QR page.

+    5. onProcessing()

+        This is a listener that you can use to listen when transaction is processing, when button KEMBALI KE BERANDA is selected.

+    6. onShowHistory()

+        This is a listener that you can use to listen when transaction is processing, when button LIHAT RIWAYAT is selected.

 ```kotlin
 class MainActivity : AppCompatActivity(), AstraPayQrisListener {